-Assistance Commission (ISAC), are tracked by the equivalent number of semester hours
+Commission (ISAC), are being tracked by the equivalent number of semester hours of

-of MAP benefits paid on a student’s behalf.
-This is called “MAP paid credit hours.”
+MAP benefits paid on a student’s behalf.
+This is called “MAP Paid Credit Hours.”
+Payment

-Payment for each term is being made according to the equivalent number of credit hours
+for each term is being made according to the equivalent number of credit hours eligible

-eligible for MAP payment, with a minimum of three (3) and a maximum of 15 MAP paid
+for MAP payment, with a minimum of three (3) and a maximum of 15 MAP paid credit hours.

-credit hours.
-There is a limit on the number of MAP credit hours that can be paid
+There is a limit on the number of MAP credit hours that can be paid while you are

-while a student is classified as a freshman and sophomore.
-This is the equivalent
+classified by a school as a freshman and sophomore.
+This is the equivalent of 75 MAP

-of 75 MAP paid credit hours.
-If this maximum is reached, a student must attain junior
+paid credit hours.
+If this maximum is reached, a student must attain junior status

-status for MAP grant eligibility to resume.
-The maximum number of MAP paid credit
+for MAP grant eligibility to resume.
+The maximum number of MAP paid credit hours that

 NOTE: ISAC reserves the right to change the terms of the State of Illinois MAP grant program,

-at any time, prior to the beginning of the fall 2009 semester.
+at any time, prior to the beginning of the Spring 2010 semester.